MangelMaxime/Nacara/docs/content/guide/content.md

 ✗ content/guide/writing.md(2,1): error nacara/front-matter-invalid: Missing required field 'title' (at 'title')
 ```

-The line it names is the line in your file, not in some intermediate.
-From there, a layout reads
+The line it names is the line in your file.
+A layout then reads `context.FrontMatter.Title` and
-`context.FrontMatter.Title` and knows it is there.
+knows it is there.

 `Theme.docs` uses the front-matter type that comes with the default theme - see
 [its fields](../plugins/themes/default/front-matter.md).
 Write your own when you need more